JENO87/package-orchestrator/README.md

 ### 3. Package the Repository
-- In your repository's root directory, run the CLI command: python -m package_orchestrator package --registry <your-registry> --service-name my-script
+- In your repository's root directory, run the CLI command: python -m package --registry <your-registry> --service-name my-script
   - --registry: The package registry URI where the Docker image will be pushed (e.g., ghcr.io/JENO87/package-orchestrator, us-central1-docker.pkg.dev/your-project-id/ml-repo, or docker.io/your-username).
   - --service-name: The name of the service/image (e.g., my-script; defaults to my-service).

 ### 4. Verify the Package
-- The process builds a Python wheel (required via setup.py) and a Docker image, then pushes it to the specified registry.
+- The process builds a Python wheel (required via pyproject.toml) and a Docker image, then pushes it to the specified registry.
 - Check your registry for the image:
   - GitHub Packages: https://github.com/JENO87/package-orchestrator/packages/container/package-orchestrator/my-script
   - GCP Artifact Registry: Use gcloud artifacts repositories list and browse the UI.